gabey14/Cloud-Architect-Using-Azure---Udacity-Nanodegree/README.md

 **_This project was submitted by Abey George as part of the Nanodegree At Udacity._**

-> As part of Udacity Honor code, your submissions must be your own work,
+> As part of the Udacity Honor code, your submissions must be your work,
 > hence submitting this project as yours may cause you to break the
 > Udacity Honor Code and hence result in the suspension of your account.
 >
 > Me, the author of the project, allows you to check the solution as a reference,
-> but if you submit it, it's your own responsibility if you get expelled.
+> but if you submit it, it's your responsibility if you get expelled.
 >
 > Copyright (c) 2022 Abey George